 What to Expect at the Beer Festival

+Expect to be in craft beer heaven at the event (assuming you like beer or cider and live music).
 At the Vancouver Craft Beer Festival there are rows upon rows of stalls offering craft beer samples.
-Breweries come from across North America, but primarily from the Lower Mainland, other parts of BC and the West Coast of the US (and especially Oregon).
+Breweries come from across North America, but primarily from the Lower Mainland, other parts of BC and even the West Coast of the US most years.

-At the festival there are numerous food trucks selling everything from fish and chips to burgers and ethnic foods.
+At the festival there are also numerous food trucks selling everything from fish & chips to burgers and ethnic foods.
 There are also stages set up around the venue with live music.

 The atmosphere at the festival is fun and the crowd is of all ages, but primarily young and male with the average age of participants probably close to around 30.

-For more information on the Vancouver Craft Beer Week Festival and the week’s other beer-related events, check out the VCBW website.
+For more information about the festival, see the Vancouver Craft Beer Week website.

 Other articles that might be of interest include the following: